haveno-dex/haveno-docs/docs/the-project/payment_methods/0-all-methods.md

 The payment methods vary in chargeback risk, regional availability, transaction size, fees, privacy, verifiability, and other characteristics.
 The top consideration for maintaining payment methods is chargeback risk.

 !!! warning
-    Chargebacks for payments made with PayPal, Venmo, and Cash App are relatively easy.
-These payment methods were introduced solely due to user demand.
-Using these payment methods is **not** recommended.
+    Chargebacks for payments made with PayPal, Venmo and Cash App are relatively easy.
+Using these payment methods involves additional risk, which should be considered when selling Monero. (e.g. you may limit the amount per trade or adjusting the premium)

 We welcome suggestions for new payment methods on Haveno, especially for those that enable new markets.
 Documentation on the criteria and process for adding new payment methods is found [here](https://github.com/haveno-dex/listing).
 Please also feel free to make suggestions by reaching out on Matrix room **Haveno Development** [#haveno-development:monero.social](https://matrix.to/#/#haveno-development:monero.social) relayed on IRC/Libera (`#haveno-development`)